truenas/middleware/gui/api/docs/resources/account.rst

    :json string bsdusr_password: password for the user
    :json integer bsdusr_uid: unique user id
    :json integer bsdusr_group: id of the group object
+   :json boolean bsdusr_creategroup: create a group for the user
+   :json string bsdusr_mode: unix mode to set the homedir
+   :json string bsdusr_shell: shell for the user login
    :reqheader Content-Type: the request content type
    :resheader Content-Type: the response content type
    :statuscode 201: no error